 Impact in query

 However, studies have proven that maximum college students do not respond to income statistics provided via the College Scorecard.
 It’s real that schools with graduates who have better median income have seen a moderate upward push within the SAT ratings of college students who enroll.
-The College Scorecard has also had a few effects on wherein students from prosperous public or non-public faculties attend, but otherwise, the College Scorecard does no longer have an impact on who is going to university or wherein.
+The College Scorecard has also had a few effects on students from prosperous public or non-public faculties attend.
+Still, otherwise, the College Scorecard does no longer impact who is going to university or wherein.